 So in 2002, Janice decided that her passions for entrepreneurship and the outdoors would be best served in the company of Boulder’s famous Flatirons.
 She soon opened Oblique’s doors and has since been proudly serving clients in the automotive, healthcare, software, higher education, footwear, technology and renewable energy industries.
 Among others.

 When she’s not standing at her computer, you can probably find Janice on her motorcycle, a yoga mat or feeding her diehard fixation with fashion.
 She’s also a lifelong learner who loves to explore the latest industry trends and an ardent traveler who daily integrates international influence into her daring designs.

 Stop and smell the sweet aroma of your every need being met because Kelly Van Woerkom’s in the house, and getting-it-done is her middle name.
 Actually, it’s Laurel, but you catch our drift.
 This client service savant never shies away from a challenge and she speaks 2.25 languages (konnichiwa to you) so as far as we’re concerned, she pretty much has it all.

 Laurel is as curious as she is professional, which probably has something to do with her stellar resume.
 After serving agency gigs in Denver and Chicago, the Rocky Mountains beckoned her back to Boulder for a time where she found her way to Oblique.
 Although Colorado promises loads of hiking, skiing and proximity to family, after a few years at the foot of the Rockies, her sense of adventure set Kelly on the road again.
 In fact, she’s been puddle jumping from country to country for the past 21 months with no end in sight —but her sense of adventure doesn’t end there.
-Her career has seen its share of exploration too, including clients in healthcare, education, government agencies, non-profits, technology, fast casual restaurants and furniture.
-So, if you’re ever in the ‘hood, come say hi to Kelly.
-She’ll be the one checking to-dos off her list at breakneck speed with a 185-pound newfoundland at her feet.
+Her career has seen its share of exploration too, including clients in healthcare, education, government agencies, non-profits, technology, fast casual restaurants and skincare.
+So, if you’re looking for travel advice, the best spots to hike or just want to chat about budgets and timelines, give Kelly a call.
+She’s always willing to make time for a chat.